devsachink22/CarPrid/README.md

 # Car_Price_Prediction_System
-It is used to predict the price of the refurbished cars which resolves the resale problems.
+It is used to predict the price of refurbished cars to resolve resale problems.